VivekSalunkhe14/Income_Class_Prediction/README.md

 - java
 - Others

-The project makes use of classification algorithms to classify the salary of an Individual based on the Skill set and Job Position in an organization
+The project makes use of classification algorithms to classify the salary of an Individual based on the Skill set and Job Position in an organization.

+NOTE: The data cleaning code is not added as the main focus was the implementation of Classification Algorithms.
+However both the raw and clean datasets are uploaded.
+So anyone intending to use the project can manipulate and utilize the datasets as per their use.

 # Machine Learning algorithms used for classification
 1. Naive Bayes Classifier